-UK food agency raids abattoir in horsemeat scandalFebruary 12th, 2013 by Sylvia Hui in Health /
+UK food agency raids abattoir in horsemeat scandalFebruary 12, 2013 by Sylvia Hui in Medicine & Health / Health

 (AP)—Britain's police and food safety regulator on Tuesday raided a slaughterhouse and a meat processing firm suspected of selling horsemeat labeled as beef for kebabs and burgers.